jaalte/EvolutionSimulatorV2/README.md

 - Space button pauses the sim
 - Middle-click camera panning with all tools

+You can start it by opening `/dist/index.html`
+To rebuild it just run `npm run build-dev` in the base directory

+Original readme follows:
 ---

 This is the readme for my evolution simulator, The Life Engine.